Mineral exploration values

 Demand for this strategic commodity is expected to increase in the coming years as the market for batteries that power electric vehicles and other clean technologies grows.

-Ontario has hard-rock lithium deposits that are being explored actively.
+Ontario has hard-rock lithium deposits that are being actively explored with a select few entering permitting and development.

 Map of lithium occurrences in Ontario